Document User Behavior Anticipation Stage in BID Framework

 bid_anticipate(previous_stage = structure_info)

-#> Automatically suggested bias mitigations: attention bias, belief perseverance, cognitive load, accessibility.
+#> Automatically suggested bias mitigations: attention bias, belief perseverance, accessibility

 #> Concept 'attention bias' not found